Credit from a NZ tertiary institution

 You can apply to have your existing credits from a New Zealand tertiary institution counted towards your UC qualification.

-Your application to UC needs to be processed before you can apply to transfer your credit.
+Your application to enrol needs to be processed before you can apply to transfer your credit.

 Step 2.
 Complete the form